- Academic English Studies (ESL)

 - The date/time you submit your E&D Preference form has NO impact on your E&D assignment.

-- You may make changes to your preference form during the above registration time by simply completing another on-line form.
-The form completed closest to the June 24th, deadline will be considered your final submission.
+- You may make changes to your preference form during the above registration time by simply completing another online form.
+The form completed closest to the June 24th deadline will be considered your final submission.

 - All classes are held on Monday, Wednesday, and Friday.
-Generally class times are 1:50 - 2:50pm, however there are a few sections taught at other times to resolve schedule conflicts with other classes.
+Generally, class times are 1:50 - 2:50 pm however, there are a few sections taught at other times to resolve schedule conflicts with other classes.

 - Several faculty members teach multiple sections; therefore it is important to note the time of the class you are selecting.

-- Overload or wait-list requests not accepted.
+- Overload requests are not accepted.

 If you have additional questions, please review the E&D Frequently Asked Questions (FAQ’s)

 After assignments are made it is important to note:

 - Changing sections is limited to open seats.
 Changes have to be made before the start of the third class day; the deadline to change your E&D section is Thursday, September 5th.

 - All changes must be approved by the E&D Administrative Specialist, no add/drop permission is needed.

 - The standard add/drop policy, timing, and process does not apply to Exploration and Discovery.

 - Your account must be free of registration holds by the September 5th deadline.